-Section 2001 authorizes \$1,060 million for Section 402 Highway Safety Programs and \$500 million for Section 403 Highway Safety Research, both programs administered by the National Highway Traffic Safety Administration and focused on education and enforcement programs.
+Section 2001 authorizes \$1,060 million for Section 402 Highway Safety Programs and \$500 million for Section 403 Highway Safety Research.
+Both of these programs are administered by the National Highway Traffic Safety Administration and are focused on education and enforcement.
 This has been an important but small source of funding for bicycle and pedestrian safety education programs.